-USB allows data exchange between your computer and a wide range of simultaneously accessible external Plug and Play peripherals.
+The USB device allows data exchange between your computer and a wide range of simultaneously accessible external Plug and Play peripherals.

-The system board is equipped with four onboard USB 3.0/2.0/1.1 ports (USB 0-3) and two onboard USB 2.0/1.1 ports (USB 8-9).
-The three 10-pin connectors allow you to connect 6 additional USB 2.0/1.1 ports (USB 5-6/ USB 10-13).
-The additional USB ports may be mounted on a card-edge bracket.
+The system board is equipped with four onboard USB 3.0/2.0/1.1 ports (USB 0-1/4-5) and two onboard USB 2.0/1.1 ports (USB 8-9).
+The 10-pin connectors allow you to connect 6 additional USB 2.0/1.1 ports (USB 2-3/6-7/10-11).
+The additional USB ports may be mounted on a cardedge bracket.
 Install the card-edge bracket to an available slot at the rear of the system chassis and then insert the USB port cables to a connector.

-Configure the onboard USB in the Advanced menu ("USB Configuration" submenu) of the BIOS.
-Refer to chapter 3 for more information.
+Configure these onboard USB devices in the Advanced menu ("USB Configuration" submenu) of the BIOS.
+Refer to the chapter 3 for more information.